 The buyer who places the winning bid also often has to pay auction fees, taxes, and other additional costs.
 Be aware of these costs and figure them into your calculations when setting a maximum bid.

 Can a Private Individual Get Car Dealership Auction Access?

 With quality vehicles available at wholesale prices, it’s easy to see why the idea of buying from a dealer auction is tempting for many vehicle buyers.
-However, in most cases, it’s relatively difficult for a private individual without a dealer’s license to access dealer auctions.
+However, private individual without a dealer’s license cannot access dealer only auctions.

-For individuals who want to regularly visit dealer auctions and purchase multiple vehicles, the best option may be to obtain a vehicle dealer’s license from the state government.
-Getting an auto dealer’s license can be a long, expensive, and somewhat complex process, but it may be a viable option for private buyers who want continued access to auto auctions.
-We’ll talk more about what it takes to obtain an auto dealer’s license in the next section.
+For individuals who want to regularly visit dealer auctions and purchase multiple vehicles, the best option may be to obtain a vehicle dealer’s license from that states Department of Motor Vehicles.
+Getting an auto dealer’s license can be a long, expensive, and somewhat complex process.
+Plus many expenses like renewing the surety bond often happen on a yearly basis.

 On the other hand, private buyers who only want to buy one or two vehicles are usually best served by working through an auto auction broker.
 Auto auction brokers have dealer credentials that allow them to access dealer auctions, and they often work with private buyers who want access to this deeper pool of reasonably priced vehicles.
 For buyers who are determined to get dealer auction access, working with an auction broker is usually the best choice other than getting an auto dealer’s license yourself.

 Ready To Get Access To Dealers Only Auto Actions?